Greek Orzo Pasta Salad (Mediterranean Fresh)

 Essential Equipment Guide

-Large Pot: A large pot is essential for cooking orzo pasta evenly and preventing it from sticking.
-A pot with a heavy bottom is ideal to maintain a consistent temperature.
+Large Pot: A large pot is essential for cooking the orzo evenly and preventing it from sticking together.
+An alternative could be a deep saucepan, but ensure it is wide enough for ample water circulation.

 Ingredients